 • Suggest ways of addressing digital exclusions among workers

-Key objectives are to propose approaches to: harness the potential of professional learning; improve working lives; overcome barriers and sustain economic and social development.
-To this end the programme will:
+Key objectives were to propose approaches to: harness the potential of professional learning; improve working lives; overcome barriers and sustain economic and social development.
+To this end the programme worked to:

 • Identify ways that learning (including linguistic and cultural) can be promoted to benefit digital working